opentofu/tofu-ls/docs/validation.md

 ![invalid HCL syntax](./images/validation-rule-hcl.png)

-HCL syntax alone does _not_ account for the Terraform language with all its (in)valid keywords, block or attribute names etc. nor differences between Terraform versions, that is handled elsewhere.
+HCL syntax alone does _not_ account for the OpenTofu language with all its (in)valid keywords, block or attribute names etc. nor differences between OpenTofu versions, that is handled elsewhere.

 ## Enhanced Validation

-Starting in `v0.32.0` we report additional diagnostics for selected invalid Terraform language constructs based on detected Terraform version and provider versions (if available).
+Starting in `v0.32.0` we report additional diagnostics for selected invalid OpenTofu language constructs based on detected OpenTofu version and provider versions (if available).

 This validation is enabled by default but can be controlled via [`validation.enableEnhancedValidation`](./SETTINGS.md#enableenhancedvalidation-bool-defaults-to-true).

 All validation rules currently implemented are considered _universally applicable_ and _not opinionated_.
-If you believe a diagnostic is incorrect, this may be caused by mis-identified version of Terraform or provider version.
+If you believe a diagnostic is incorrect, this may be caused by mis-identified version of OpenTofu or provider version.
 You can temporarily disable validation in such a case and let us know by [filing a new issue](https://github.com/hashicorp/terraform-ls/issues/new/choose).

 See supported rules below.